MEMBERS and FRIENDS

 Where: S.S.
 Meteor Whale-Back Museum in Superior Wisconsin on Barkers Island.

-Lunch: Will be provided by "Grandma's Sports Garden".
+Lunch: Will Box Lunches will be provided .
 (Breakfast you will be on your own).

 We will be meeting at Barker's Island Inn Restaurant (Barkers Island near Meteor) both mornings for Breakfast at 7:00 AM.